Small Business Real Estate Loans - 25 Year Fixed Rates

 504 loans are also widely used for single-use or special purpose buildings (hotels, mini-storage, gas stations, etc).
 The difference is that It is difficult to get a 25 year fixed rate for these types of properties, but they are very definitely used and are especially useful for high leverage/lower down payment situations.

-$20 million+ transactions are now possible with the 504 loan program as a result of changes to SBA guidelines.
+$20 million+ transactions are now possible via the 504 small business real estate loan program as a result of changes to SBA guidelines.
 The new maximum 504 (second) mortgage loan is now $5 million for "regular" loans and $5.5 million for Green/Energy Efficient businesses and also for qualifying Small Manufacturers.

 Energy Efficient businesses and those who produce their own renewable energy, as well as Small Manufacturerswith primary NAICS codes of 31, 32 and 33 are also eligible for larger and multiple SBA 504 loans without running out of eligibility. (see info at bottom of page for more info).